Company Formation in the UAE 2026

 • Scalability and exit strategies

-By the time a company needs to raise capital, restructure, or enforce a contract, the limitations of the original choice often become apparent—and difficult to reverse.
+By the time a company needs to raise capital, restructure, or enforce a contract, the limitations of the original choice often become apparent—and difficult to reverse, especially in cross-border environments influenced by fatca and crs compliance in the uae.

 2. Misalignment Between Licensed Activity and Real Operations